 Hope Taft is President of The Tandana Foundation's Board of Trustees.
 She has committed most of her life to volunteerism, not only working with Tandana but also with young people in alcohol and drug prevention programs and on various environmental and native plant projects.
-As the first lady of Ohio, she helped to create the Heritage Garden at the Governor's residence.
-Hope has seen the positive changes that Tandana has made in her role as a board member as well as as a participant in Tandana's Volunteer Vacations.
+As the first lady of Ohio, she helped to create the Heritage Garden at the Governor's Residence.
+Hope has seen the positive changes that Tandana has made in her role as a board member as well as as a participant in Tandana's Volunteer Ventures.
 When she is not busy with her many community efforts, Hope likes to work in her garden and enjoys helping keep the Little Miami River watershed in good condition.

 Jill has been on Tandana's board since the very beginning.
-She and her husband Chris were able to witness personally the impact Tandana has on the lives of others when they went to Ecuador on a Health Care Volunteer Vacation.
+She and her husband Chris were able to witness personally the impact Tandana has on the lives of others when they went to Ecuador on a Health Care Volunteer Venture.
 This trip was unlike any other volunteer vacation Jill had ever taken.
 She felt like she was traveling with her friends and they were visiting family.
 She was completely amazed to see the relationships Tandana's staff have formed and how these relationships are at the heart of all their trips.
 Jill lives in Columbus, Ohio and works part-time as a law clerk for a federal judge.
 She has recently taken up sewing, which she enjoys when her two children give her time.

 Ash Varma, M.D.

-Kelly McCosh, PA-C Kelly is passionate about providing high-quality and compassionate care as a Physician Assistant.
-Kelly first volunteered with Tandana in 2008 and has gone on many Health Care Volunteer Vacations since.
+Kelly McCosh, P.A.-C. Kelly is passionate about providing high-quality and compassionate care as a Physician Assistant.
+Kelly first volunteered with Tandana in 2008 and has gone on many Health Care Volunteer Ventures since.
 Through her work with Tandana she realizes each individual has the ability to make an impact in this world.
 Kelly, who lives in Lewiston Maine, works for Central Maine Pulmonary and Sleep Medicine.
 She has a bachelor's degree in Health Sciences from The University of Sciences and a master's degree in Physician Assistant Studies from the Philadelphia College of Osteopathic Medicine.
 Kelly is a member of the American Association of Physician Assistants as well as Physician Assistants for Global Health.

 Risk Management Committee

 Shannon calls Bozeman, Montana her home but extensive traveling has made her a citizen of the world.
-She has been involved with Tandana from the organization’s early stages and was instrumental in developing the Mali Volunteer Vacation Program.
+She has been involved with Tandana from the organization’s early stages and was instrumental in developing the Mali Volunteer Venture Program.
 Shannon has also contributed greatly to Tandana's work in Ecuador.
 Shannon is an Adjunct Professor at Montana State University.
 She previously worked for The Traveling School as a teacher, Academic Program Director, and a Visiting Senior Educator, where her many responsibilities included creating emergency and evaluation plans.
 She also served as the president of TTS's Board of Directors.
 Shannon has a bachelor's degree in Biology from Humboldt State University, a master's degree in History From Montana State University, and a master's degree in Creative Writing from Naropa University.

 Paul Dreyer (see above)